 COMMONWEALTH OF PENNSYLVANIA COUNTY OF [County Name].

-and says that application and that the application was n , 20, before me, the undersigned officer, who, being duly sworn according to law, deposes are owners of the property described in this hade with

-Property Owner

-My Commission Expires 20

-21 .
-D 11

-THE UNDERSIGNED HEREBY CERTIAND BELIEF THE INFORMATION AN AND CORRECT.
-FIES THAT TO THE BEST OF HIS KNOWLEDGE ID STATEMENTS GIVEN ABOVE ARE TRUE

-SIGNATURE OF APPLICANT

-(Information Below This Li ne To Be Completed By The Municipality)

-(N ame of) Municipality official submission receipt:

-Date complete application received plan number

-paid received by

-Official submission receipt date

-Received by

-Municipality
+On this the day of , 20 , before me, the undersigned officer, personally appeared who, being duly sworn according to law, deposes are owners of the property described in this and says that application and that the application was made with knowledge and/or direction and does hereby agree with the said application and to the submission of the same.
+Property Owner My Commission Expires Notary Public THE UNDERSIGNED HEREBY CERTIFIES THAT TO THE BEST OF HIS KNOWLEDGE AND BELIEF THE INFORMATION AND STATEMENTS GIVEN ABOVE ARE TRUE AND CORRECT.
+SIGNATURE OF APPLICANT (Information Below This Line To Be Completed By The Municipality) (Name of) Municipality official submission receipt: Date complete application received plan number Fees date fees paid received by Official submission receipt date Received by